 All students require a minimum of 30 semester credit hours (SCH) to graduate with a M.S. degree.
-See attached Academic Plans of Study - Attachment C (Anatomical Sciences track) and Attachment D (Biotechnology track) for details of coursework.
+See attached Academic Plans of Study - Attachment C (Anatomical Sciences track) and Attachment D (Mechanisms of Health and Disease track) for details of coursework.